moj-analytical-services/user-guidance/source/documentation/support.md

 There is no team who is responsible for offering support, but we have an active community of colleagues who offer support voluntarily.
 Users are responsible for the code they create and are expected to debug and solve problems themselves.

-If you need support, there are a multitude of resources:

-* This platform user guidance document contains a number of different sections explaining how the platform interfaces with R and common issues that may occur.

 * There is an R [slack channel](https://asdslack.slack.com/) which is visited frequently by R users from across ASD, please use this forum to ask questions or post examples of code, putting your problem out in the open is also a great way to help others who may be experiencing the same thing.